 Species in Mgahinga Gorilla National Park

-The vegetation is the one typical of afro-Montane areas, with a consistent bamboo forest.
-There are 76 mammal species recorded in this park which may be rarely seen but are present in the thick vegetation of this park, the two which it’s most famous for include the mountain Gorillas and the Golden monkeys, the Gorilla family in Mgahinga is trans boundary and finds home in the Rwanda as well as Congo.
+The vegetation is typical of Afro-montane areas, with a consistent bamboo forest.
+There are 76 mammal species recorded in this park which may be rarely seen but are present in the thick vegetation of this park, the two which it’s most famous for include the mountain Gorillas and the Golden monkeys, the Gorilla family in Mgahinga is transboundary and finds a home in Rwanda as well as Congo.
 Mgahinga has a total of 115 bird species including Ruwenzori Turaco, crowned hornbill, black kite and crowned crane.

 Each of the three volcanoes can be climbed with a day trip hike.
 Without special mountain equipment.
 Visits are organized to the Garama Cave, near the Park Headquarter in Ntebeko, which is 432m.
 In length and was once inhabited by the pygmies’ population.
 The main attraction is the “Gorilla tracking” to the only one habituated family of mountain gorillas which is not reliable due to its crossing the three countries (Uganda, Rwanda and Congo).
-A number of one day nature walks are available from the gate at Ntebeko (the Sabyinyo Gorge trail and Rugezi Swamp trail), especially for bird watching activities, visit to the Batwa cultural Centre and the Golden monkey trekking is now famous.
+A number of one-day nature walks are available from the gate at Ntebeko (the Sabyinyo Gorge trail and Rugezi Swamp trail), especially for bird watching activities, visit the Batwa Cultural Center and the Golden monkey trekking is now famous.